freenas/freenas-docs/userguide/storage.rst

 -----------

 Swap memory is a partition of space on hard disk set aside to be used as memory.
-When the system runs out of physical memory or when an application is not being used regularly, it temporarily stores the application in the swap size specified.
+When the %brand% system runs low on memory, when an application is not being used regularly, it temporarily stores the application in the swap size specified.